 - Take a good long look at how much you made when you were dabbling in your side hustle and decide if you can expand that number to a full-time approximation.
 Blend those numbers, and you’ve got a good estimate for how much you’ll make.

-- Then, set up your Catch account to withdraw a percentage of each and every payment you receive, withdrawing the amount in full for each quarterly tax deadline.
+- Then, set up your Catch account to withdraw a percentage of each and every payment you receive, submitting the amount in full for each quarterly tax deadline.
 Catch recommends a percentage of each payment be withdrawn for taxes based on your state and federal tax bracket.

 Step 3: Calculate Your Deductions